In a Nutshell

 Free Open House & Info Session

 Thinking of applying?
-GrubStreet offers informal Q&A sessions each fall with alumni and instructor Garrard Conley to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
-The next Open House will be announced in October, 2017.
+GrubStreet offers informal Q&A sessions each year with alumni and the instructor Xujun Eberlein to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
+The next Open House & Info Session will be in early 2024!

 If you have specific questions about the Memoir Incubator program, email [email protected] or call the office anytime at 617.695.0075.